The-Scripters-Guild/ForgeWiki/scripting/scriptable-objects/making-any-prefab-into-a-mode-prefab.md

 * Include a Mode Prefab within the selection.
 * Do not select the Mode Prefab as the first object.

+## Script Brain vs. Mode Brain

+Mode Brains offer several advantages over regular Script Brains:

+* They can be colored.
+* They can be converted into Mode Prefabs.
+* They allow for updates while maintaining the asset link.

+Regular Script Brains are primarily useful for creating prefabs that contain only dynamic objects and should be classified as standard prefabs rather than modes.

 ## Benefits of Mode Prefabs

 Converting a standard prefab into a Mode Prefab provides a significant advantage regarding content updates.
 When a Mode Prefab is updated, any new placement of that prefab will automatically receive the updates for every user.
 This eliminates the need for users to manually re-bookmark the prefab to see changes.

 {% hint style="success" %}
 Using Mode Prefabs allows you to push updates to all new placements of that prefab automatically.
+{% endhint %}

+{% hint style="info" %}
+An update arriving on 2026-05-01 is expected to fix the exploit that allows players to create Mode Prefabs from any normal Prefab.
+This will not break existing Mode Prefabs.
 {% endhint %}

 ***